-Let us consider a flow that goes from left to right now and work out the flow profile and corresponding profiles for the chemical potential and temperature.
-In this case, we have $C_\mu^\Le = \mu_\Le$, $C_T^\Le = T_\Le$ and the following relations hold:
+Let us now consider a flow that goes from left to right, and work out the flow profile and the corresponding profiles for the chemical potential and temperature.
+In this case, we have $C_\mu^\Le = \mu_\Le$, $C_T^\Le = T_\Le$ and the following relations hold: \begin{widetext}

 which follow from matching the current and the momentum in both leads and from matching the pressure in the right lead, respectively, making use of Eqs.~\eqref{eq:CP_apx}, \eqref{eq:heatflow_apx} and \eqref{eq:current_apx}.
 We separate the cases of subsonic and supersonic flow: